CodeCome

 finding lifecycle

 Five states.
-No ambiguity.
+Explicit transitions.

 PENDING